Back to thoughts

 I have been obsessed with the canonical Egyptian temple my whole life because I think it was the first museum in disguise.
 Not Museum as a repository of interesting objects but Museum as a symbol factory.

 The canonical Egyptian temple starts with a grand entrance that makes you feel appropriately insignificant but also at the centre of the world.
 Then you walk through a walkway of stone lions, musicians, worshipers, and guards.
 Then you enter a temple with a courtyard filled with priests, then another temple, and then another, every time getting smaller and smaller.
 Then at the very end of all this pomp, beauty, and mysterious importance you end up in a very small chapel with a tiny figure of a god at the centre.
-Your lizard brain calculates that if everything you saw before led to this tiny thing, this tiny thing must be hugely important, and your lizard brain will agree through fascination and awe.
+Your lizard brain calculates that if everything you saw before led to this tiny thing, this tiny thing must be hugely important, and your lizard brain will be right.
+Any symbol that triggers fascination and awe on purpose, is important.

-Of course the effigy itself is just stone but it is also supremely important because the material has been transformed into a sacred symbol.
-Whatever is put at the centre of the temple becomes supremely important (sacred).
+Of course the effigy itself is just stone but it is also a supremely important symbol, the stone has been transformed into a sacred idea.
+Whatever is at the centre of the temple becomes supremely important (sacred).
 The temple makes the god.
-The environment (not language) creates meaning.
-Do you want to call museums fetish machines?
+The museum makes the art.
+Do you want to call them fetish machines?
 Fine.
 Idolatry machines?
 Fine too.

 Symbol factories

-Today museums have more power than ever but only out of inertia.
-People are the most religious when their religion is dying and they are to convince themselves they are not walking over an ideological abyss.
-Societies create big museums to convince themselves they can still create sacred objects of culture while visitors chat with their LLMs and status signal their visit in social media.
+Today museums have more power than ever but, I think, only out of inertia.
+People are the most religious when their religion is dying because they try to convince themselves they are not lost floating in deep space.
+Societies create big museums to convince themselves they are still able to create sacred objects of culture while visitors chat with their LLMs and status-signal their visit on social media.

 Am I restating the idea of the loss of aura in art?
-Let me put it this way by name dropping and saving you two minutes of LLM prompting: I am saying everything Max Weber, Walter Benjamin, Adorno, Guy Debord, Byung-Chul Han, and Mark Fisher said about art objects but turned up to eleven.
+Let me name drop to save you two minutes of LLM prompting: I am saying everything Max Weber, Walter Benjamin, Adorno, Guy Debord, Byung-Chul Han, and Mark Fisher said about art objects but turned up to eleven.

 Graphic design as fetish

-As much as I love graphic design, I am aware that it is a fetish built by a particular technological alignment during a short period in technological history.
-The last century has mixed mass literacy with mass reproduction and distribution and this has acted as a temple that elevated (fetishised) typography and composition to magical status.
+As much as I love graphic design, I am aware that it is a fetish built by a particular technological alignment during a short period of technological history.
+The last century has mixed mass literacy with mass reproduction and distribution and this has acted as a temple that elevated (fetishised) typography and composition.

-The technologies that elevated graphic design were short lived because they had to invariably evolve into democratised recording, communication, and computing; and once you have these the temple is destroyed.
+The technologies that elevated graphic design were short lived because they had to invariably evolve into democratised recording, communication, and computing; and once you have these, the temple is destroyed.
 And if you don’t have the temple, you don’t have the god.
-That is, when everyone can record, distribute, templatise, and prompt-copy graphic design; graphic design objects become less important.
+When everyone can record, distribute, templatise, and prompt-copy graphic design; graphic design objects become less important.

-Text and reading are becoming less relevant because LLMs summarise everything longer than two paragraphs and the wall text does not need to be carefully laid out.
-If there is no wall text to read, there is no layout, and if there is no layout, there is no graphic design.
+Text and reading are becoming less relevant because LLMs summarise everything longer than two paragraphs and so the long text does not need to be carefully laid out.
+If there is no long text to read, there is no layout, and if there is no layout, there is no graphic design.
 Graphic design will be necessary but less and less culturally relevant because the fetish making conditions of graphic design do not exist anymore.

 I love graphic design and I am a fetish collector of graphic design.
-I find layouts and typography more beautiful and important than any renaissance painting so, don’t take my essay an attack on graphic design, take it as an eulogy.
-I know where we were, where we are, where we are going, and I am too poor to afford graphic design nostalgia.
+I find layouts and typography more beautiful than any renaissance painting so, don’t take this essay as an attack on graphic design, take it as an eulogy.
+I know where we were, where we are, and where we are going; I am just too poor to afford design nostalgia.

 Text dense layouts might not be coming back